matype/stylefmt/README.md

 CSSfmt is a tool that automatically formats CSS source code, inspired by [Gofmt](http://golang.org/pkg/fmt/), and built on top of the [PostCSS](https://github.com/postcss/postcss) ecosystem.

+CSS can format following code:

+- Vanilla CSS
-We can format nested selector syntax like SCSS, Less, Stylus and processor using [postcss-nested](https://github.com/postcss/postcss-nested).
+- Nested selector syntax like SCSS, Less, Stylus and processor using [postcss-nested](https://github.com/postcss/postcss-nested).
+- Most of all SCSS syntax.

 CSSfmt'd code is: